sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 5. Let FreeBSD boot to the install menu.
 Don't exit out of the autoboot menu.

-6. Press enter to start the instllation process.
+6. Press enter to start the installation process.

 7. Proceed through installation wizard.
 Press space to select options.